 Common Causes of Seizure

 Seizures occur for numerous reasons.
-Vets would normally recommend various diagnostic tests to find the cause of the problem.
+Vets will normally recommend various diagnostic tests to find the cause of the problem.
 This usually begins with blood tests that may lead to advanced brain tests such as MRI, CT, and CSF.
-The following disorders below could likely be the source of canine seizures.
+The following could likely be the source of canine seizures:

 1. Developmental or structural abnormality